esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 ## Logs

 We strongly recommend storing logs in one centralized place when working in a clustered environment.
-MongooseIM uses Lager - the logging framework.
+MongooseIM uses the standard OTP logging framework: [Logger](Logger).
-Its backend can be easily replaced; the `syslog` backend is included by default in MongooseIM.

-### Using syslog

-To activate the syslog backend you have to edit `rel/files/app.config` and uncomment the line:

-    %% use below line to add syslog backend for Lager
-    %        {lager_syslog_backend, [ "mongooseim", local0, info]},

-Remember to provide a parameter list to make your lager syslog backend running:

-* The first parameter is a string to tag all the syslog messages with.
- The default is `mongooseim`.
-* The second one is the facility to log to (see the syslog documentation).
-* The last parameter is the lager level at which the backend accepts messages.
- In our case it's `info`.

-Depending on the system platform you use, remember also to add the appropriate line in the syslog config file:

-    local0.info                     /var/log/mongooseim.log

-Now all the logs of level `info` will be passed to the `/var/log/mongooseim.log` file.

-Example log (e.g `tail -f /var/log/mongooseim.log`):

-    Apr  1 12:36:49 User.local mongooseim[6068]: [info] <0.7.0> Application mnesia started on node mongooseim@localhost
+Its handlers can be replaced and customised, according to Logger's documentation.

 ### Further / multiserver integration

-For more advanced processing and analysis of logs, including gathering logs from multiple machines, you can use one of the many available systems (e.g. logstash/elasticsearch/kibana, graylog, splunk), which collect data from the syslog and are beyond the scope of this documentation.
+For more advanced processing and analysis of logs, including gathering logs from multiple machines, you can use one of the many available systems (e.g. logstash/elasticsearch/kibana, graylog, splunk), by redirecting mongoose logs to such service with an appropriate [Logger](Logger)'s handler

 ## Monitoring